alexle/alexle.github.com/_posts/2025/2025-10-18-the-man-in-the-arena.markdown

 I've come to greatly respect those who try -- even if it's not perfect.
 I find myself rooting for those who dare to put themselves out there and share something real.

-Sometimes courage is just the act of showing up again and again.

 ## Dare Greatly

 I've often wondered how people can be so quick to judge.
 But hesitant to take risks themselves.

 Perhaps it's envy.
-Or a stark reminder of what they're unwilling to do.
+Or a stark reminder of what they're unwilling to chase.
 Simpler to be negative than to confront their fears.

 So the next time you catch yourself holding back — waiting for the stars to align, or worried about what others might think — remember this: